daygea/Nature/README.md

 - It also gets a numerology number from date of birth for a reading
 - Contributors are encouraged to add more contents to the Odu Messages in the format laid down.

-Created by Adedeji Kadri (Osa Owonrin - Osa Adedeji)
+- Created by Adedeji Kadri (Osa Owonrin - Osa Adedeji)
+- You can support the project through our NGO (Aminat Olanbiwoninu Kadri (AOK) Foundation) https://aokfoundation.org